ashrafi/Puppy-adoption-app/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
-Simple Nav
+Simple app to use.
+Hope you like it 😀
 <!--- What are you especially proud of? -->
-Nice pics of animals
+Nice pics of animals and get the emoji animal you always wanted.🐯

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->